Community Literacy Action Grants - Oakland Literacy Coalition

-Each school year and summer the Oakland Literacy Coalition invites applications for action grants of $500 to $1,000 for reading projects that give away high interest new books and encourage reading with preschool, elementary, and middle school age students in Oakland.
+Each school year and summer the Oakland Literacy Coalition invites applications for action grants of up to $500 for reading projects across the community that give away high interest, new books and encourage reading with Oakland children and youth.

 The following are just a few examples of possible projects and we welcome your fun and creative ideas!

 - Author visits where a local author comes to your program to read aloud from their book, talk to students about it, and answer questions.
 Students then take home a copy of the book to read at home.